To help student loan borrowers avoid scams, NerdWallet is rounding up information on legitimate sources of help, like this one.

 Temporarily reduce your monthly payments.

 If your problem is with your lender or servicer or you’re not getting the help you need, look for a legitimate student loan help organization that offers counseling.
-In addition to NCLC, consider these other vetted resources for student loan help; they are established organizations with verified histories:
+In addition to Minsky, consider these other vetted resources for student loan help; they are established organization or legal representative with verified histories:

 Many of these organizations offer advice for free.
 In some cases, you may need to pay a fee, as with a certified nonprofit credit counseling agency or if you hire an attorney.